petros-katiforis/coding_club_sdl_engine/intro.md

         delta = cur_time - last_time;
         last_time = cur_time;

+        // Before trying to render stuff on the screen,
+        // we should first check if any new input is available while (SDL_PollEvent(&event))
+        {
+            // SDL_QUIT = the window is about to close, for whatever
+            // reason (exit button, alt f4 etc) switch (event.type)
+            {
+                case SDL_QUIT:
+                    ctx.is_game_running = false;
+                    break;

+                case SDL_MOUSEBUTTONDOWN:
+                    // Mouse position is accessible from the event struct,
+                    // which is efficiently defined to be a C union! if (ng_point_in_rect(&example, event.button.x, event.button.y))
+                        example.x += 10;

+                    break;
+            }
+        }

         SDL_SetRenderDrawColor(ctx.game.renderer, 10, 10, 10, 255);
         SDL_RenderClear(ctx.game.renderer);

+        SDL_SetRenderDrawColor(ctx.game.renderer, 255, 0, 0, 255);
-        // Will just the active render draw color, as defined earlier!
+        // Will use the active render draw color, as defined earlier!
         SDL_RenderFillRect(ctx.game.renderer, &example);

         // Sends the instructions into our GPU, updates the screen